Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Introduction

 is harmonic with $|Du| \equiv (m-1)\kappa u$.
 On the contrary, for minimal graphs we didn't succeed in providing non-constant examples of $u$ attaining the equality in \eqref{eq_entire} at some point, the reason being the difficulty to exploit the refined Kato inequality in the setting of minimal graphs. } \end{remark}

 We briefly comment on the proof of Theorem \ref{teo_graph_soloricci_intro}.
-Let $g = F^*\bar \sigma$ be the graph metric on $\Sigma$.
-The approach follows somehow that in \cite{rosenbergschulzespruck}: there, localization is performed by using the distance function $r$ from a fixed origin in the base manifold $M$, and as such it calls to estimate the Laplacian
+Denote with $(\Sigma,g)$ the graph of $u$.
+The approach follows somehow that in \cite{rosenbergschulzespruck}: there, localization is performed by using the distance function $r$ from a fixed origin in the base manifold $M$, and as such it calls for estimating the Laplacian